tgirke/GEN242/content/en/assignments/Projects/project_data.md

 }
 ```

-To stop the loop after a failure detected by `vdb-validate`, use `&&` operator like this: `prefetch sraid && vdb-validate sraid && fastq-dump sraid`
+To stop the loop after a failure is detected by `vdb-validate`, use `&&` operator like this: `prefetch sraid && vdb-validate sraid && fastq-dump sraid`.

 #### Run download